upmc-enterprises/elasticsearch-operator/README.md

 Following parameters are available to customize the elastic cluster:

 - client-node-replicas: Number of client node replicas
-- master-node-replicas: Number of client node replicas
+- master-node-replicas: Number of master node replicas
 - data-node-replicas: Number of data node replicas
 - zones: Define which zones to deploy data nodes to for high availability (_Note: Zones are evenly distributed based upon number of data-node-replicas defined_)
 - data-volume-size: Size of persistent volume to attach to data nodes